SkitCon/synth_gec_es/README.md

 * output file is optional, defines the output path to place the labeled sentences in.
 If no output path is supplied, it is placed in the same directory as the input file w/ the name [input file name]_labeled.txt.
 * --dictionary-file is the path to the dictionary file which supplies different morphological forms for a word
 * --vocab-file is the path to the vocab file containing all words in your model's vocabulary
-* --verify means the generated token labels will be verified using the decode algorithm to ensure that the result matches the correct sentence
+* --verify means the generated token labels will be verified using the decode algorithm to ensure that the result matches the correct sentence.
+Note that this will generally double the time to label, but guarantees that the labels are valid
 * --verbose means debugging code will print
+* --silence_warnings means warnings will not be printed, such as a mutation being replaced by a replace

 ## Definitions